ColorFlow-exe/Carpet-Igny-Addition/Rules_en.md

 ### MinecartMotionFix `MC>=1.21.2`

-Ports the feature from versions 1.21-1.21.1 where minecars carrying passengers transfer their momentum to passengers during the teleport tick when crossing dimensions to version 1.21.2 and above.
+Ports the feature from versions 1.21-1.21.1 where minecarts carrying passengers transfer their momentum to passengers during the teleport tick when crossing dimensions to version 1.21.2 and above.

 - Type: `boolean`
 - Default Value: `false`